The Donna Elias Story

 In 2015, Donna Elias and Steve Murray released “To the Lighthouse!” - an educational children’s story book.
 Murray, a lighthouse historian wrote the story and Ms. Elias illustrated the book, which was published by Exit Zero of Cape May, New Jersey.
 Well received and a local best seller, the two look forward to collaborating on another book soon.

-Today, Donna Elias continues to paint coastal scenes from her studio in Brigantine and Atlantic City, New Jersey.
-Elias also maintains a small summer Gallery in Brigantine Beach, New Jersey.
+Today, Donna Elias continues to paint coastal scenes from her studio in Brigantine Beach, New Jersey and her home in Fort Myers, Florida.
 The artist spends her winters on the Florida art show circuit.